redpanda-data/connect/README.md

 - STDIN/STDOUT
 - Kafka

+You can also have multiple outputs or inputs by configuring a routing strategy (fan in, fan out, round robin, random, etc).

 ## Speed and Benchmarks

 Obviously the main goal of Benthos is to be stable, low-latency and high